metarank/metarank/doc/xx_api_schema.md

 **API Endpoint**: `/feedback`

-Feedback endpoint receives several types of events: metadata, interaction, ranking.
+Feedback endpoint receives several types of events: item, user, interaction, ranking.

 Integrating these events is crucial for personalization to operate properly and provide relevant results.